api-platform/docs/core/operations.md

 Collection operations act on a collection of resources.
 By default two routes are implemented: `POST` and `GET`.
 Item operations act on an individual resource.
-Three default routes are defined: `GET`, `PUT` and `DELETE` (`PATCH` is also supported when [using the JSON API format](content-negotiation.md), as required by the specification).
+Three default routes are defined: `GET`, `PUT` and `DELETE` (`PATCH` is also supported when [using the JSON:API format](content-negotiation.md), as required by the specification).

 When the `ApiPlatform\Core\Annotation\ApiResource` annotation is applied to an entity class, the following built-in CRUD operations are automatically enabled: